 - On Fridays, students may wear a JPII T-shirt in lieu of a golf/polo shirt.

-- Modest navy blue or khaki Bermuda-length (at least 7” inseam) shorts or skirt (ladies only) or slacks.
+- Modest navy blue or khaki Bermuda-length (at least 7” inseam) shorts or skirt (ladies only, no higher than 3 inches above the knee) or slacks.

 - Appropriate closed-toe shoes, sandals, sneakers, or boots.